exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 ValueError: list.remove(x): x not in list
 ```

-Conversly, using the `.pop()` function will both remove **and** `return` an element for use. `.pop()` takes 1 parameter -- the index of the item you need to remove and recieve.
+Alternatively, using the `.pop()` function will both remove **and** `return` an element for use. `.pop()` takes 1 parameter -- the index of the item you need to remove and recieve.
 If you specify an index number higher than the length of the list, you will get an `IndexError`.
 If an index is not specified, the last element of the list will be removed and returned to you.

 ```python
 ex_list = [1, 2, 3]